Wheel Strategy vs. Iron Condors: Two Approaches to Options Income

 The wheel is directional and simple.
 Iron condors are neutral and complex.
 Both generate premium income.
 Here is how to decide which fits your trading style.

-If you sell options for income, you have likely considered both the wheel strategy and iron condors.
-They are the two most popular premium-selling approaches for retail traders, but they represent fundamentally different philosophies about market participation.
+Both strategies sell premium for income, but they're built on completely different philosophies.
 The wheel says: "I want to own quality stocks at a discount."
 The iron condor says: "I want to profit from the stock staying in a range."
+Neither is always better.
+Here's how to figure out which one fits you.

 The Wheel Strategy